genesiscommunitysuccess/docs/docs/03_server/09_inter-process-messages/03_type-safe-messages.md

 ### Event Handler examples

 The default output message type to use in Event Handlers is `EventReply`.
 This is a Kotlin sealed class, which is most commonly represented by two subtypes: `EventAck` and `EventNack`.
-See their Kotlin definitions below:
+The Kotlin definitions of these are:

 ```kotlin
 data class EventAck(val generated: List<Map<String, Any>> = emptyList()) : EventReply()